SirGandal/Pattern-Recognition/README.md

 Bruteforce (left) and Fast (right) algorithm running on rs1423.txt:
 <img src="PatternRecognition/src/resources/rs1423_brute.gif" width="400"><img src="PatternRecognition/src/resources/rs1423_fast.gif" width="400">

+## Challenges
+Trying to achieve the timing goal has been the main challenge.
+By looking at the grader output we have a performance drop when testing the running time of FastCollinearPoints.
+Performance requirement for the Fast approach is to make sure that the order of growth of the running time of the program is n^2logn in the worst case.
+In the code designed, the main constructor takes n(n+nlogn+n) plus the time to eliminate duplicates which is quadratic in the amount of collinear points found.
+It is possible that the latter is the one causing problem since the number of collinear points found might be more than n.

 ## For fun
 As suggested [here](http://coursera.cs.princeton.edu/algs4/checklists/collinear.html) I created my own pattern recognition file starting from the custom Yoda input file I created for assignment 1.